Joe-oss9527/nextjs-pdf/README.md

 - `rootURL`: The root URL of the website to scrape
 - `pdfDir`: The directory where the PDF files will be saved
 - `concurrency`: The maximum number of concurrent scraping tasks
-- `navLinksSelector`: The CSS selector for navigation links
+- `navigationSelector`: The CSS selector for navigation links
 - `contentSelector`: The CSS selector for the main content area
 - `ignoreURLs`: An array of URL patterns to ignore when scraping